pieroproietti/penguins-eggs/README.md

 * installing with calamares: when installation is finished, you need to mount the rootdir of your installed system and, give the following command: ```sudo eggs syncfrom -f /path/to/luks-eggs-backup -r /path/to/rootdir```
 * it's possbile actually to change the nest directory, editing configuration file ```/etc/penguins-eggs.d/eggs.yaml```.
 Example: ```set snapshot_dir: '/opt/eggs/'```, but you can't use the following: /etc, /boot, /usr and /var.

-**DISCLAIM:** using this new feathures can be dangerous for your data:
+**DISCLAIM:** using this feathures can be dangerous for your data:
-* ```syncfrom``` replace all users homes and all servers homes with data from the luck-eggs-backup, Force this data in not appropriate system can easily end in a long disaster recovery;
+* ```syncfrom``` replace all users homes and all servers homes with data from the luck-eggs-backup file, Force this data in a not appropriate system can easily end in a long disaster recovery;
-* I want stress you again on the fact we are working with a **live filesystem** mounted binded to the **REAL filesystem**.
-This mean who removing a directory under the nest, usually ```/nest/ovarium/filesystem.squashfs```, mean remove it from the REAL filesystem.
-So, if something went wrong during the iso production and You remain with live filesystem again binded, the shortest way to solve the problem is simply reboot.

 ## What distributions can I use?
-eggs was born on Debian strecth/buster, but actually full support Debian from jessie to bookworm/sid, Devuan beowulf, chimaera, daedalus, Ubuntu bionic, focal, jammy and all derivatives including Linux mint, Deepin, neon KDE, etc. Eggs is able to remaster and install manjaro linux too and derivated.
+eggs was born on Debian strecth, buster and following, actually full support Debian from jessie to bookworm/sid, Devuan beowulf, chimaera, daedalus, Ubuntu bionic, focal, jammy and all derivatives from them, including Linux mint, Deepin, neon KDE, etc. Eggs is able to remaster and install manjaro linux too and derivated, i need help to continue the effort to manjaro.

 You can read more on the [blog](https://penguins-eggs.net/2021/11/02/distros-that-can-be-remastered-with-eggs/), some examples of iso images remastered with eggs are in the [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/files/iso/).

 ## What architecture can I use?
-From eggs v.
-8.0.4 I'm releasing eggs in 4 differents architectures: **i386**, **amd64**, **arm64** and **armel**. eggs - at the moment - produce in i386 and amd64, but can be installed already on arm64 and armel.
-This mean who it is possible to install it in [raspberrypi](https://www.raspberrypi.org/), but again not possible to produce a [Raspberry Pi OS](https://www.raspberrypi.org/software/) egg in armel or arm64.
-I'm working to complete this step, but need help and experience.
+Eggs, can be released for differents architectures: **amd64**, **arm64** and **armel**.
+Actually I'm producing mainly for PCs (amd64) and armel.
+Someone want to contribute to bring eggs on [raspberrypi](https://www.raspberrypi.org/)?

 # Packages
 eggs is released deb packages for i386, amd64, armel and arm64 architectures.
 Due the characteristic of eggs, they can installed in Debian, Devuan or Ubuntu based distros, withouth worries about different versions, except for the architecture.
 It include standard scripts for preinst, postinst, prerm and postrm.